tmoss4/bkr/pages/politics/system.md

 ## Constituencies {#constituencies}

-There are 38 constituencies, 23 on Nassau and 15 on the family islands.
+There are currently 38 constituencies, 23 on Nassau and 15 on the family islands.

 |Nassau                           | Nassau                          | Family Island                         |
 | :-----------------------------: | :-----------------------------: |:-------------------------------------:|